WSO2Con2025 Logo

 Multi-year periods paid upfront qualify for an additional 3% discount.

-WSO2 Private Cloud provides a private deployment of WSO2 products, combining the ease of SaaS with the security of a private deployment and the full feature set of WSO2’s open source products.
-WSO2 Private Cloud includes all software licenses, infrastructure (on Microsoft Azure), management, and support services by WSO2’s expert team.
+WSO2’s Private Clouds provide a private deployment of WSO2 products, combining the ease of SaaS with the security of a private deployment and the complete feature set of WSO2’s open source products.
+WSO2’s Private Clouds include all software licenses, infrastructure (on Microsoft Azure), management, and support services by WSO2’s expert team within a single annual price.
+A one-time Setup Fee will apply.

-• Best-practice deployment patterns for robustness, performance, and scalability
+• Best practice deployment patterns for robustness, performance, and scaling

 • Choice of region (as available through Microsoft Azure)